Skip to main content

 • Anthropic-only auth fallback and request tuning: anthropic_auth_source, anthropic_credentials_file, anthropic_version, anthropic_beta_headers

-• capability overrides: multimodal_input, native_web_search, image_generation, image_edit
+• capability overrides: multimodal_input, native_web_search, image_generation, image_edit, audio_generation, transcription

 • auth_ref, when present, must point at an existing daemon-managed secret slot